 A man came to see me after discovering his wife was cheating on him.
-He was understandably angry and hurt.
-He wasn’t sure how he wanted to resolve the situation.
+He was understandably angry and hurt and unsure of how he wanted to resolve the situation.
 He felt conflicted about leaving his partner.
 After all was said and done, he still loved her.
 On the other hand, he was uncomfortable with the message he would send if he didn’t end the relationship.
 He didn’t want to feel like a doormat and he certainly didn’t want to risk her cheating again.
 The trust was severely damaged.
+He was depressed.

 He told me the story of searching her phone and finding the compromising text messages.
-He told me how he’d screen shot them and sent them to her along with a text that he expected her to move out.
+He’d screenshot them and sent them to her, along with a text that he expected her to move out.
 He was so angry that he left and went to the gym.
 He felt numb.
 The anger and refusal to speak to her felt better to him than the devastation he truly felt.
 He buried his pain and pushed her to leave their home.
 Now months later, they were at a crossroads as they talked about how to move forward.
 Permanent separation or reconciliation.